amreis/amreis.github.io/_posts/2020-10-12-rlbook-td-lambda-exercise.md

 At the same time, the equality I'm trying to prove involves a standalone \\(\widehat{v}(S_t)\\) term...
 My only hope is to expand it all and hope that things cancel out once I work the deeper levels.
-The only thing that is in place so far is the \\(\delta_t\\) term, which fits perfectly with what we're trying to prove.
+The only thing that is in place so far is the \\(\delta_t\\) term, which kind of fits with what we're trying to prove, except for the leading \\((1-\lambda)\\) coefficient.
 Also, you might have already spotted where I made a big mistake that will bite my ass in the short future.

 Let's keep going: